joeglantern/yoma-auth/README.md

 ## SMS Signup Flow

-When a user is registered through this service:
+The service implements a simple, one-step flow to collect user information:

+1. **Initiation**:
+   - User sends any message to the Advanta shortcode
+   - The service responds with comprehensive instructions including:
+     - The required information format
+     - List of available education options with IDs
+     - List of available gender options with IDs

+2. **Complete Information Submission**:
+   - User sends a single message with all required information in the format:
+     `firstName,surname,email,displayName,dateOfBirth,countryCodeAlpha2,education,gender`
+   - Example: `Liban,Joe,Libanjoe7@gmail.com,Liban Joe,2003-08-03,KE,College/University,Male`
+   - The education and gender values should match the options list provided in step 1

+3. **Registration**:
+   - The service validates the provided information
-1. Their information is sent to Yoma's B2B API
+   - The user is registered with Yoma's B2B API
-2. Yoma creates the user account with a temporary password
-3. The phone number is initially unconfirmed
+   - The user receives a confirmation SMS

+4. **First Login**:
-4. When the user first logs in to Yoma:
+   - When the user first logs in to Yoma:
      - They will receive an OTP via SMS to verify their phone number
      - They will be prompted to create a new password

 For more details on the user experience, refer to the [User Guide](USER_GUIDE.md).